 Malaise can also be a symptom of cancers, including lymphoma, leukemia, and those with solid tumors.
 Studies show that among patients with advanced cancer, malaise was the most common symptom contributing to patient suffering.
 Pain was also an important factor, but medication usually alleviates this.
 An ongoing sense of malaise is more difficult to treat.

 Malaise is a common symptom of depression.
 The exact cause of depression is unknown, but doctors believe that chemical changes in the brain and genetics are contributing factors.
 People with depression often see everything negatively and feel tired and hopeless, lose their appetite, and sleep too much or not enough.
-Ongoing malaise is a sign of persistent depressive disorder, which occurs when someone experiences depression on most days for at least two years.
+Ongoing malaise is a sign of persistent depressive disorder or dysthymia, which occurs when someone experiences depressed mood for at least two years.

-Medications have a lot of side effects.
+Medications are associated with a number of side effects.
 Some may cause malaise when taken alone or in conjunction with others.
-Some prescription drugs that are prone to causing malaise include antihistamines, anti-seizure medications, psychiatric medications, and beta-blockers and other heart medications.
+Some prescription drugs that are prone to causing malaise include antihistamines, anti-seizure medications, psychiatric medications, beta-blockers, and other heart medications.
 If stopping the medication is not an option, the physician may prescribe an alternative or adjust the dose to try to alleviate the effects.

 Chronic fatigue syndrome (CFS) is a complicated disorder that experts do not fully understand.
 People with CFS experience extreme fatigue that does not resolve with rest and does not have an underlying medical cause.
 One of the symptoms of CFS is post-exertional malaise; symptoms worsen and persist for anywhere from 12 to 48 hours after even minor physical exertion.